Chamblen12/DataViz_Final_Proj/updates.md

 ##April 13th Before class
 Wanted to create another tab that had a pie chart of the selected golfers made cuts percentage but found troubles displaying the count/percent.
 Moved onto a simple boxplot

+##April 18th Before Class
+Got boxplot to work finally.
+Worked on adding it to shiny app under a new tab.